12 Beautiful Animals With Fluffy Tails

 Photo by Pete Nuij on Unsplash

 The scientific name for raccoons is Procyon lotor.
-These gray creatures are distinguished by the black band that encircles their eyes.
-They look like TV burglars because of it.
+These gray creatures are distinguished by the black band that encircles their eyes, which makes them look like TV burglars.

 Similar to coyotes, raccoons are typically seen as nuisances by people, although for different reasons.